 At first glance, Prague is not an ideal astronomy city.
 It's a landlocked, northern European place, with a continental climate that includes a lot of cloudy nights.
-I’ve lived here for years and I know the reality first-hand.
+I know the reality first-hand.
 My birthday falls near the middle of July – the time of year with the highest statistical likelihood of clear skies – and even then there’s a 42% chance of rain.
 Try planning a birthday party in the park sometime and you’ll see what I mean.

 There isn’t even a remote mountain nearby on which to plant an observatory.
-Of course, in the 16th and 17th centuries, when most of the important astronomical work was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except perhaps for the occasional citywide fire (but I digress).
+Of course, in the 16th and 17th centuries, when most of the important astronomical work here was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except for the occasional citywide fire.

-So how was it then that over the years, given these physical limitations, Prague managed to attract some of the keenest astronomical minds of their time?
+So how was it then that over the years, given these limitations, Prague managed to attract the keenest astronomical minds of their time?
 There must be something in the water.

 Two of the most important astronomers to live here were the Danish observer and theoretician Tycho Brahe (1546-1601) and his understudy and successor, Johannes Kepler (1571-1630).
 They were a highly dysfunctional duo whose skill sets, nevertheless, overlapped in ways that would change the course of astronomy forever.

-First off, my apologies to Danish readers out there who might feel -- justifiably – that Tycho Brahe is part of their patrimony, and not Prague’s.
-Tycho worked as an observer and star-charter for decades in the late-16th century for the Danish crown, which at the time was eager to show the world that Denmark wasn’t just a warrior kingdom but had some scholarly Renaissance ambitions of its own.
+First off, my apologies to Danish readers out there who might feel that Tycho Brahe is part of their patrimony, and not Prague’s.
+Tycho worked as an observer and star-charter for decades in the late-16th century for the Danish crown, which at the time was eager to show the world that Denmark wasn’t just a bunch of viking yokels, but had some scholarly Renaissance ambitions of its own.

-By contrast, Tycho spent only two short years in Prague (1599-1601) in his capacity as the imperial astronomer for Habsburg Emperor Rudolf II.
-Nevertheless, it was arguably during this brief span of time – particularly his association with his understudy Kepler -- that Tycho cemented his enduring scientific reputation.
+By contrast, Tycho spent only two short years in Prague (1599-1601) in his capacity as imperial astronomer for Habsburg Emperor Rudolf II.
+Nevertheless, it was arguably during this brief span – and particularly his association with understudy Kepler -- that Tycho cemented his enduring scientific reputation.

-Tycho had come from noble Danish stock and managed to cajole the Danish king into building him a massive observatory in 1576-80, Uraniborg, on the island of Hven (now part of Sweden).
-The Danes spent lavishly on Tycho and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the movements of the stars and planets.
+Tycho had come from noble Danish stock and managed to cajole the Danish king into building him a massive observatory in 1576 at Uraniborg, on the island of Hven (now part of Sweden).
+The Danes spent lavishly on Tycho and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the stars and planets.
 Those charts, which he would continue working on and refining in Prague, would prove crucial to Kepler as he formulated his own laws of planetary motion in the early 17th century.